-In general the organization and the program of seminars differ little from one another; it is therefore possible to describe the development of each workshop regardless of the location.
+In general, the organization and the program of seminars differ little from one another; it is therefore possible to describe the development of each workshop regardless of the location.

-Both of these disciplines come from the oriental world handed down over the centuries, from teacher to disciple which is a good way to foster self-study.
+Firstly, Master Beppe Mokuza offers a unique experience by presenting seminars that combine the practice of Zen meditation with the practice of Sumi-e painting: both of these disciplines come from the oriental world handed down over the centuries, from teacher to disciple which is a good way to foster self-study.

-The teachings and the rules are transmitted from heart to heart, at an opportune moment, in the silence of Zen meditation (zazen) or through brush strokes on rice paper.
+Secondly, the teachings and the rules are transmitted from heart to heart, at an opportune moment, in the silence of Zen meditation (zazen) or through brush strokes on rice paper.